Structured Decompositions: Structural and Algorithmic Compositionality: Introduction

+Treewidth has also received categorical treatment through the notion of monoidal width.
+This was introduced by Di Lavore and Soboci{\'n}ski~\cite{monoidal-width, monoidal-width-rkw} and it measures the width of a morphism in a monoidal category $(\cat{C},\otimes)$.
+Instead of a spine $s : \cat{N} \to \cat{C}$, monoidal width is determined by a width function $w : \cat{A} \subset \mathsf{Mor} \cat{C} \to \mathbb{N}$ sending a subclass of atomic morphisms to natural numbers.
+There are two main differences between our approach and that of Di Lavore and Soboci{\'n}ski.
+Firstly, for monoidal width, the morphisms are being decomposed whereas in the the present structured decomposition approach we decompose the objects.
+Setting that aside, the only other difference is that the spine and width function are going in opposite directions.
+Indeed, a spine $s$ may be obtained from a width function $w$ by choosing $s(n) \in w^{-1}(n)$.

+The idea that the treewidth -- specifically -- can be encoded by taking pushouts has already been noted by Blume et. al.~\cite{blume2011treewidth}.
+Those authors define a cospan decomposition of a graph $H$ to be a sequence of connected cospans whose colimit is $H$.
+This notion is perhaps conceptually simpler than structured decompositions (indeed it is an instantiation, or a special case of our notion) but it is deployed only in the specific case of graphs and treewidth.
+In contrast, as we've already mentioned, our focus is one of developing a general theory that encapsulates many notions at once.
+Furthermore, a benefit of viewing combinatorial decompositions as diagrams, as we do, is that one can speak of morphisms between decompositions and functorial relationships between various notions of width.

+More broadly, on the topic of diagrammatic reasoning, note that although mathematicians have considered categories of diagrams (in the sense of Definition \ref{def diagram category}) since the beginnings of category theory \cite{eilenberg1945general}, apart from a handful of examples~\cite{kock1967limit, guitart1973foncteur, guitart1974remarques, guitart1977decompositions}, interest in their study has waned over time, but has picked up recently ~\cite{peschke2020diagrams, perrone2022kan, diagrammaticequations}.
+Structured decompositions, being particular kinds of diagrams, assemble into a subcategory of the category of diagrams.
+This further justifies, independently of combinatorial consideration, a systematic study of the kinds of objects that can be built via colimits.

-In the realm of category theory, structured decompositions bear significant similarity to \emph{undirected wiring diagrams}~\cite{spivak2013operad}.
-These provide an operadic view on a construction which is very similar to what we would call \textit{$\finset$-valued structured decompositions}.
-Although it is beyond the scope of this paper, investigating the connections between these two notions is an interesting direction for further study.
+Finally we should point out that structured decompositions bear significant similarity to undirected wiring diagrams~\cite{spivak2013operad}.
+These provide an operadic view on a construction which is very similar to what we would call $\ncat{FinSet}$-valued structured decompositions.
+Although it is beyond the scope of the article, investigating the connections between these two notions is a promising direction for further study.

-Finally we note that there have been two other categorifications of tree-width to date.
-The first is through the notion of \textit{spined categories}~\cite{spined-cats, bumpus2021generalizing} which are categories $\cc{C}$ equipped with a so called \emph{proxy-pushout} operation and a sequence $\Omega: \mathbb{N}_= \to \cc{C}$ of objects called the \textit{spine}.
-This paper originated as a generalization of spined categories to the case where the spine is allowed to be any functor $\Omega: \cc{K} \to \cc{C}$.